junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "What?"
 Dean raises his eyebrows, confused.

 "You didn't look Cas in the eyes at all the whole morning, and last night too, since you guys came back, and he wasn't even sure if you would *let him* go to a damn grocery run with you.
 Did you see his kicked puppy eyes?
-He's *afraid* of you, for Christ's sake!
+He's *scared* of you, for Christ's sake!
 You two are good?"
 Sam frowns deeply.

 Dean shrugs, casually taking half a step away from Sam.
 "Yeah, why wouldn't we be?"